Google just released the Android Q Beta 2, so you can now download and install the second beta version of Android 10 on your Pixel device.

 We have already seen several leaks and rumors around the upcoming Android version, but now we have something concrete to discuss.

-While Google has discussed several new features in its first official announcement, there are other questions as well that need an answer.
+While Google has discussed several new features in its second official announcement, there are other questions as well that need an answer.
 For instance, when will Google release the stable version of Android Q?
 Which dessert will the company pick for the name?

 In this article, we will discuss all the major highlights of the new dessert, so let’s begin.